 The Institute on the Environment Graduate Scholars program is an interdisciplinary cohort program for graduate students, professional students, and postdoctoral researchers interested in the following three areas:

-As a member, you will have a unique opportunity to connect with other students interested in interdisciplinary research within these topics and receive a $300 stipend in April upon program completion.
+As a member, you will have a unique opportunity to connect with other students interested in interdisciplinary research within these topics and receive a $200 stipend in April upon program completion.
 You will also engage with related and ongoing work at IonE and have the chance to network with IonE faculty, community leaders, and peers.
+Read about Nina Domingo’s reflections on her experience as a 2020-2021 co-lead of the program’s cohort!